prasser/jhpl/README.md

 For each level, we enumerate over all elements that are associated with *any* property.
 Additionally, we perform a space mapping by calling ```toId(element)``` for all elements returned by the iterators.
-This requires ~300 ms and returns 980.133 elements, meaning that roughly 98% of the whole lattice have been characterized by at least one property during step 1:
+This requires ~300 ms and returns 980.133 elements, meaning that roughly 98% of the elements in the lattice are characterized by at least one property as a result from step 1:

 ```Java
 for (int level = 0; level < lattice.numLevels(); level++) {